ionsignal/ionpluginsmc/README.md

 ### **Goal (The "Why")**

 * **Role:** The highest-level objective.
 This is what the agent ultimately wants to achieve.
-A goal is responsible for creating a plan, which is a sequence of tasks.
+A goal is a state machine that decides which task to run next based on the agent's state and the results of previous tasks.
-* **Example:** "Get 64 oak logs."
+* **Example:** A `GetBlockGoal` is given the objective "get 64 oak logs."
+It will first run a task to check its inventory, then loop through gathering tasks until the count is met.
 * **LLM Integration:** This is the primary entry point for an LLM.
-A natural language command like "build me a shelter" will be interpreted by an LLM, which then generates a `Goal` plan (a list of tasks) for the agent to follow.
+A natural language command will be interpreted by an LLM, which then generates a `Goal` plan for the agent to follow. clear

 ### **Task (The "What")**

 * **Role:** A major, self-contained step required to achieve a `Goal`.
 A task orchestrates a sequence of low-level skills to get its job done.
-* **Example:** To fulfill the "Get Logs" goal, an agent might execute a `FindBiomeTask` (to find a forest), a `GoToLocationTask` (to travel there), and a `GatherBlocksTask`.
+* **Example:** To fulfill its objective, the `GetBlockGoal` repeatedly runs a `GatherBlockTask`.
+This task is responsible for the entire "find one, go to one, break one, collect one" cycle.

 ### **Skill (The "How")**

 * **Role:** A single, atomic, and reusable action.
-Skills are the fundamental building blocks of all agent behavior and are direct wrappers around game APIs.
+Skills are the fundamental building blocks of all agent behavior and are often direct wrappers around game APIs or complex calculations.
-* **Example:** The `GatherBlocksTask` uses a loop of `FindNearestBlockSkill`, `NavigateToLocationSkill`, `BreakBlockSkill`, and `CollectItemSkill` to do its job.
+* **Example:** The `GatherBlockTask` uses a chain of skills: `FindAccessibleBlockSkill` -> `NavigateToLocationSkill` -> `EquipBestToolSkill` -> `BreakBlockSkill` -> `CollectItemSkill`.

 This hierarchy makes the system incredibly robust and extensible.
 To teach an agent a new trick, you just need to write a new `Skill`—the `Task` and `Goal` layers can then orchestrate it to build complex behaviors.